elamadoury/prednet_gol/README.md

 ### hkl pickle error:

-In case of error while reading weights files, download files from .... or
+In case of error while reading images in hkl files, download hkl files from https://figshare.com/projects/PredNet_Game_of_Life/60971 or

 Install python2.7 and make a virtual env
 Install old hickle